 The plugin returns an image in which the voxels of each object have the same value (count mask).
-Using The Fire LookUp table, the objects can be visually differentiated.
+Using The Fire or 3-3-2 LookUp table, the objects can be visually differentiated.
 In addition, the plugin opens the 3D ROI Manager with all ROIs corresponding to all segmented objects.